 Saturday of the Fourth Week of Lent

 The guards answered, “Never before has anyone spoken like this man.”
 John 7:46

 The guards and many others were in awe of Jesus, amazed at the words He spoke.
 These guards were sent to arrest Jesus at the order of the chief priests and Pharisees, but the guards couldn’t bring themselves to arrest Him.
 They were rendered powerless in the face of the “awe factor” Jesus enjoyed.

 When Jesus taught, there was something communicated beyond His words.
-Yes, His words were powerful and transforming, but it was also the in which He spoke.
+Yes, His words were powerful and transforming, but it was also the way in which He spoke.
 It was hard to explain but it’s clear that, when He spoke, He also communicated a power, a calm, a conviction, and a presence.
 He communicated His Divine Presence and it was unmistakable.
-People just this man Jesus was different than all the rest and they hung on His every word.
+People just knew this man Jesus was different from all the rest and they hung on His every word.

 God still communicates to us this way.
 Jesus still speaks to us with this “awe factor.”
 We simply need to be attentive to it.
 We should strive to be attentive to the ways that God speaks in a clear and convincing way, with authority, clarity and conviction.
 It may be something someone says, or it may be an action of another that touches us.
 It may be a book we read, or a sermon we listen to.
 Whatever the case may be, we should look for this awe factor because it is there we will find Jesus Himself.

 Interestingly, this awe factor also invited extreme criticism.
 Those with a simple and honest faith responded well, but those who were self-centered and self-righteous responded with condemnation and anger.
 They were clearly jealous.
 They even criticized the guards and others who were impressed by Jesus.